hpi-epic/pricewars/README.md

 This command might not be available if you are on an older docker-compose version.
 Use `docker-compose create` instead.

-Once the containers are created, you can start the Pricewars platform:
+Once the containers are created, you can start the Price Wars platform:

 ```
 docker-compose up